 Eustace still had his struggles.
 He wasn’t perfect, but he was different.
 Yes, Aslan made Eustace a boy again, but he wasn’t the same boy he had been before.
 He was a new boy with a new heart.
 He had been stripped of his old nature, washed in living water, and dressed in new clothes.
 In an instant, having changed who Eustace was, Aslan also changed the trajectory of what Eustace would become (2 Corinthians 3:18).

 Jesus is the ultimate Knight in shining armor who, instead of slaying the dragon as the dragon deserved, gave His life for the dragon.

 You are more wicked than you ever dared believe and yet, you are more loved and accepted in Jesus Christ than you ever dared hope.”

 We must recognize who we are (sinners with dragonish tendencies) and our hopelessness to do anything about it and allow that truth to pierce us right to our hearts, much like Aslan pierced Eustace (Romans 3:10; Ephesians 2:8-9).
 We must stop scratching at our dragon skin in an attempt to save ourselves and surrender laying flat down on our backs at the foot of the cross.
 There, Jesus takes our old nature, washes us, and clothes us in His righteousness (2 Corinthians 5:21).
 We won’t be perfect, yet.
 We will still wrestle with former ways, but He who has begun a good work in us will bring it to completion (Philippians 1:6).

-If we fail to admit we human beings can stoop to animal-like, even monster-like, behavior, we not only deny the image of God but the hope of the Gospel.
+If we fail to admit we human beings can stoop to monster-like behavior, we not only deny our humanity and therefore the image of God but also the hope of the Gospel.

 Thank goodness He did!